Metal Illness Awareness Week & NAMI

-#Mental #Illness #Awareness #Week provides a dedicated time for mental health advocates across the country to come together and it also gives the public an opportunity to learn more about specific symptoms that arise with mental health issues.
-This year, NAM is focusing attention on “five mental health conditions in need of better public understanding and stigma-busting.”
-You can learn more about the conditions that #NAMI is highlighting by clicking on the conditions below:
+#Mental #Illness #Awareness #Week provides a time for mental health advocates across the country to come together.
+Also, it gives the public a chance to learn more about mental health issues and symptoms.
+NAMI focuses attention on “five mental health conditions in need of better public understanding and stigma-busting.”
+You can learn more about the conditions that NAMI highlights by clicking on the conditions below:

 - Obsessive-Compulsive Disorder